Abilash-Nambi/Movie-Dashboard-Mern/README.md

 <p id="description">This is a full-stack movie app built with the MERN stack and developed using the MVC architecture.
-It features a movie dashboard where users can add new movies to the app and manage their movie collection as well as a user page that allows users to manage their watch later list.
+It features a movie dashboard where admin can add new movies to the app and manage their movie collection as well as a user page that allows users to manage their watch later list.
 The app also includes functionality to reset user passwords via email.</p>